This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 Make sure to bring a valid photo ID.

-A handful of shows also hold a lottery drawing two or two and a half hours before the curtain time.
+A handful of shows also hold a lottery drawing 2 or 2 1/2 hours before the curtain time right in front of the theater.

 These tickets are usually in the front half of the orchestra section and cost between $25 and $35.